 The Ghana Women and Youth Employment and Social Cohesion (GWYESCO) Programme seeks to contribute meaningfully to Ghana's long-term development goals by enhancing resilience and promoting social stability.
 The overall development objective of the Programme is to enhance the resilience and living conditions of women and youth by fostering economic inclusion and social cohesion through job creation, entrepreneurship, access to finance and skills development.
 The Programme will then focus mainly of job creation and social cohesion through training in STEM, digital and creative skills, as well as improving access to finance for women- and youth-owned MSMEs.
-It will also support, peace building and social cohesion, particularly in Northern Ghana.
-The Programme are to: i) invest in women and youth entrepreneurs by promoting access to technical skills, finance and business development services; ii) strengthen the capacity of institutions to undertake M&E and E&S as well as prevent vulnerability to conflict and violent extremism in Northern Ghana; and iii) address challenges related to women and youth unemployment, inequality, poverty, conflicts, and vulnerability to climate change, particularly in Northern Ghana.
+It will also support peace building and social cohesion, particularly in Northern Ghana.
+The Programme duration is spread over three fiscal years (2026-2028).
+The specific objectives of the Programme are to: i) invest in women and youth entrepreneurs by promoting access to technical skills, finance and business development services; ii) strengthen the capacity of institutions to undertake M&E and E&S as well as prevent vulnerability to conflict and violent extremism in Northern Ghana; and iii) address challenges related to women and youth unemployment, inequality, poverty, conflicts, and vulnerability to climate change, particularly in Northern Ghana.